soitun/tillitis-key1/hw/application_fpga/README.md

 The application FPGA is implemented using a Lattice [iCE40 UltraPlus UP5K device](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus).
+Currently the design is buildable for two chip packages, the `sg48` and the `uwg30`.
 Only open tools are used in the toolchain.

 The design top level is in `rtl/application_fpga.v`.
 It contains